 Young carers say they feel invisible and often in distress, with up to 40% reporting mental health problems arising from their experience of caring.

 Young carers should not feel they are struggling to cope on their own.
-And that is why Caring Together are working with a NHS England and NHS Improvement campaign to show GPs how they can make a difference to young carers.
+And that is why Caring Together worked with an NHS England and NHS Improvement campaign to show GPs how they can make a difference to young carers.
 Learn more at caringtogether.org/news/showing-how-gps-can-make-a-difference-to-young-carers

 Young carers and young adult carers have also taken part in videos where they talk about their experiences: